android-ide/android_sampling_profiler_facade/README.md

 Once all interesting parts have been profiled the profiler can be shut down and profiling data can be written out with the `writeHprofDataAndShutdown()` method.

-This example shows how take start samples when the activity is started and how to stop taking samples and write the profiling data once the activity is left.
+The following example shows how take start samples when the activity is started and how to stop taking samples and write the profiling data once the activity is left.

 ``` java